woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - How many student credits [Introduction to R](course)
 - How many student points [Yhteisöllinen oppiminen ja ohjaus - Seminaari](course)
 - How many student credits from [Kirjallinen ja suullinen viestintä III/Pis'mennaja i razgovornaja praktika](course)
-- How many student points from [Tieteellinen kirjoittaminen(course)
+- How many student points from [Tieteellinen kirjoittaminen](course)
 - How many ECTS from [Conflict Resolution (book exam/essay)](course)
 - How many student credits is [Visuaalisen journalismin perusteet, luennot](course)
 - How many points is [Everything You Wanted to Know about Political Parties - But Never Dared to Ask (POMLFCS1)](course)